Page Summary

 field, but only if you have set those scopes explicitly.

-Setting explicit scopes
+Set explicit scopes

 Apps Script automatically determines what scopes a script needs by scanning its code for function calls that require them.
 For most scripts this is sufficient and saves you time, but for published add-ons you should exercise more direct control of the scopes.

-For example, Apps Script might give an add-on script project the very permissive
+For example, Apps Script might give an

-account.
-For published add-ons, you must replace this scope with a more
+Gmail account.
+For published add-ons, you must

-limited set that cover the add-ons's needs and no more.
+add-ons's needs and no more.

 You can explicitly set the scopes your script project uses by editing